orlovcs/Python-RSA/README.md

 # Python-RSA
-Several functions for RSA encoding and decoding in Python To run, type main() into the shell
+Several functions for RSA encoding and decoding in Python.
+To run, type main() into the shell.